 Students are expected to attend research seminars and to complete widespread independent reading of the literature.

-- Student Seminar in Marine Geology and Geophysics.
-This seminar is designed to develop the skills that students will need to present their research to others; it includes critiques of oral presentations, preparation of abstracts, discussions of graphic materials, and creation of scientific posters.
-Students normally take the seminar in each of the first two years.
+2) Presenting Scientific Research: This seminar is designed to develop the skills that students will need to present their research to others; it includes critiques of oral presentations, preparation of abstracts, discussions of graphic materials, and creation of scientific posters.
+Students normally take the seminar in one or both of the first two years.